viatsko/awesome-vscode/README.md

 ## [Cacher - Code Snippets](https://marketplace.visualstudio.com/items?itemName=Cacher.cacher-vscode)

 > Cacher is the code snippet organizer for pro developers.
 It is a cross-platform, cloud-based app used to curate a snippet library for you and your team.
-Package requires a Pro or Team plan subscription.
+Extension requires a Pro or Team plan subscription.

 ![](https://cdn.cacher.io/vscode/vscode-cacher-demo.gif)